DeckofAdventures/TheGame/docs/src/index.md

 <img src="stylesheets/Logo_Transparent.png" alt="Logo" width="200"/>

-This website establishes latest rules for the Deck of Adventures tabletop roleplaying game.
-A magical world awaits, where Players come first.
-In Deck of Adventures, it’s your turn, your choice.
+This website establishes latest rules for the Deck of Adventures tabletop roleplaying game, where there's an adventure in every card.

 Deck of Adventures is a collaborative roleplaying system, built with an open source ethos.
-Please visit our
+You can view the [Quickstart Guide](1_Mechanics/01_PlayerGuide_Brief.md), or read our [Full Player's Guide](1_Mechanics/01_PlayerGuide_Full.md) to learn how to play.

-[Development Guide](/2_Development/01_Community/) to learn more about this project.
-Or visit our [Mechanics Guide](1_Mechanics/01_PlayerGuide_Full.md) to learn more about how to play.
+If you'd like to learn more about this project and how to contribute, you can read our [Development Guide](2_Development/01_Community.md).

 ## Join our [Discord server](https://discord.gg/dk6RfWgPHF)!